 The unit stays awake to receive data until the RS232 Receiver Time-Out expires.
 A manual or serial trigger resets the time-out.
 When an RS232 receiver is sleeping, a character may be sent to wake up the receiver and reset the time-out.
 A transaction on the CTS line will also wake up the receiver.
 The receiver takes 300 milliseconds to completely come up.
-Change the RS232 receiver time-out by scanning the bar code below, then scanning digits from the inside back cover of this manual, then scanning Save.
+Change the RS232 receiver time-out by scanning the bar code below, then scanning digits from the Programming Chart, then scanning Save.
 The range is 0 to 300 seconds.
 Default = 0 seconds (no time-out - always on).